msfjarvis/msfjarvis.dev/content/posts/migrating-from-simple-analytics-to-self-hosted-plausible/index.md

 # Migrating existing data from Simple Analytics

 To their credit, Simple Analytics made this very easy and the export option is at the top of their settings page.
-My only gripe is with their range selection feature, I found the calendar widget very un-intuitive and the input field didn't let just fill in the date manually.
+My only complaint is about their range selection feature, I found the calendar widget very un-intuitive and the input field didn't let me just fill in the date manually.

 Once I had the 45 mB CSV in hand, I looked around for someone else's homework to copy so I didn't have to write the migration tool myself.
 I came across [this](https://github.com/magiobus/simpleanalytics-to-plausible-converter) repo which looked like it would do the job but I had no plans to install NodeJS, so I had gpt-4o (via my free, GitHub-provided Copilot license) rewrite it as a single-file Python script that I could hack on more comfortably.
 That version is [available here](https://git.msfjarvis.dev/msfjarvis/simpleanalytics-to-plausible), with some additional changes described below.